176paws/doc4m3g/docs/curl_download.md

 # Download info from M<sup>3</sup>G

-In the Bash shell, one could use a command-line such *curl* to access M<sup>3</sup>G API: it acts as an HTTP client and allows you to send requests and display/store the corresponding responses.
+In the Bash shell, one could use a command-line such `curl` to access M<sup>3</sup>G API: it acts as an HTTP client and allows you to send requests and display/store the corresponding responses.

-## Get the sitelog of a given station <a id='sitelog'></a>
+## `GET` the sitelog of a given station <a id='sitelog'></a>
 Let's say you have identified a site log (i.e. information that you also get in the M<sup>3</sup>G website) by the station 9-characters id aka `id` e.g. BRUX00BEL, and you want to download it.
 M3G allows you to do this and get the output in various formats: JSON, [GeodesyML](http://geodesyml.org/) or [IGS site log format](https://kb.igs.org/hc/en-us/articles/203402393-IGS-Site-Log-Manager-User-Guide).<br>
 To get the JSON is the format:
 ```bash
 curl -s -X GET "https://gnss-metadata.eu/__test/v1/sitelog/view?id=BRUX00BEL" -H  "accept: application/json"
 ```
-Here we used curl to send an HTTP GET request to return the resource located by the given URL.
+Here we used `curl` to send an HTTP GET request to return the resource located by the given URL.
 In practice you can omit the `-X GET` (which is the default) and you might want to 'nicely' format the output with `json_pp`:

 ```bash
 curl -s -X GET "https://gnss-metadata.eu/__test/v1/sitelog/view?id=BRUX00BEL" -H  "accept: application/json" | json_pp